2-amino-4-hydroxy-6-hydroxymethyldihydropteridine diphosphokinase

+The enzyme characterised from Escherichia coli converts 6-hydroxymethyl-7,8-dihydropterin to 2-amino-4-hydroxy-6-pyrophosphoryl-methylpteridine by transferring a pyrophosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine monophosphate (AMP).

 This enzyme catalyses the first step in a three-step pathway leading to 7,8 dihydrofolate.
 Bacterial HPPK (gene folK or sulD) is a protein of 160 to 270 amino acids.
 In the lower eukaryote Pneumocystis carinii, HPPK is the central domain of a multifunctional folate synthesis enzyme (gene fas).